linked-db/linked-ql/site/overview.md

 It comes with a unified set of drivers that makes it work across PostgreSQL, and MySQL/MariaDB, and across runtimes and environments – server, browser, worker, edge.

-Applications and agents get a universal database contract (`db.query()`) that works as a single replacement for the traditional database stack.
+Applications and agents get a universal database interface (`db.query()`) that works as a single replacement for the traditional database stack.

 LinkedQL also ships with an embeddable, in-process database: [**FlashQL**](/flashql) — that lets you have the full LinkedQL contract locally.
 FlashQL extends LinkedQL with: